CJMenart/MetadataRepresentationProject/axioms-and-rules.md

 * Every TII is exactly one of a Traffic Light, a Traffic Sign, or a Road Marking."

 Potential Obstacles:
-* "A Position is always in at most lanes.
+* "A Position is always in at most 2 lanes.
 If it is in two Lanes, then one of those two lanes is directRightOf the other."
 * "If the Position of a PotentialObstacle is not onLane any Lanes, that PotentialObstacle is not an Obstacle.
 Otherwise, it is."
-* "A motion is towardsLane at most one Lane."
+* "The position of a potentialObstacle is atleast one of rightOf/leftOf in one lane.
+* "If a potential obstacles is towards a lane then that motion is towards lanes that are directlyrightof/leftof and between lane that position is relative to and lane."
+* "Motion has exactly one left/right relationship relative to a lane.
+* "Motion has atleast one towardsLane"

 Car:
 * "A Car is always conductingManeuever exactly one manuever."
+*

 Attempt to Express Traffic Instructions with Axioms (Incomplete, might not work at all):
 * "If there is a Stop Sign at a Lane and Intersection, and we are not at that intersection, any maneuver which passes through that intersection from that Lane is not allowed."